Élisabeth Jacquet de La Guerre: Life and works

 Her first published work was her Premier livre de pièces de clavessin, printed in 1687, which includes unmeasured preludes.
 It was one of the few collections of harpsichord pieces printed in France in the 17th century, along with those of Chambonnières, Lebègue and d'Anglebert.
 During the 1690s she composed a ballet, Les Jeux à l'honneur de la victoire (c.
 1691), which has subsequently been lost.
 On 15 March 1694, the production of her opera Céphale et Procris at the Académie Royale de Musique was the first of an opera written by a woman in France.
 The five-act tragédie lyrique was set to a libretto by Duché de Vancy.
 Like her contemporaries, she also experimented with Italian genres: principally the sonata and the cantata.
 In 1695 she composed a set of trio sonatas which, with those of Marc-Antoine Charpentier, François Couperin, Jean-Féry Rebel and Sébastien de Brossard, are among the earliest French examples of the sonata.

 Her only published opera only had 5 or 6 performances.
 An explanation of this failure was that the opera depended on the text rather than the music.
-Cephale et Procris would soon be known as tragedie en musique, a tragedy put into music, and French literary theatre recited musically.
+Céphale et Procris would soon be known as tragédie en musique, a tragedy put into music, and French literary theatre recited musically.
 Her compositions were not received well by the French musical culture, which was cautious about contemporary opera.
-It might have been accepted more readily in Italy with all its musical innovations, but in France, tradition was considered necessary in its music.
-The reception of Cephale et Procris tells us more about the world of opera in France in the 1690s and French music rather than her ability as a composer.
+It might have been accepted more readily in Italy with all its musical innovations,{} but in France, tradition was considered necessary in its music.
+The reception of Céphale et Procris tells us more about the world of opera in France in the 1690s and French music than about her ability as a composer.
 This put a stop to her career as an operatic composer.